wavemaker/docs/learn/on-premise/getting-started.md

 The machine can be hosted on any cloud provider(like AWS EC2, GCP, Azure .etc) or enterprise cloud or baremetal.
 All machine allocated to WME  platform should not have any other running process.

-## Wavemaker Enterprise setup process
+## WaveMaker Enterprise setup process

-The complete Wavemaker Enterprise setup involve below steps
+The complete WaveMaker Enterprise setup involve below steps

 1. Understand and Procure [Prerequisites](/learn/on-premise/prerequisites)
 2. Choose Infrastructure Provider